filecoin-project/FIPs/FIPS/fip-xxxx.md

 We propose implementing fast finality in Filecoin by introducing an F3 component, which works alongside EC in Filecoin client nodes (participants).

 The participants in F3 are the storage providers (SPs) of the Filecoin network.
 The participation of each SP is weighted according to its quality-adjusted power (QAP), which is a function of the storage power that the SP has committed to the network.
 This information is maintained in a built-in actor called the _power actor_ (f04).
+Only SPs that hold more than the threshold of power to participate in EC can participate in F3.

 In short, each participant $p$ in the Filecoin network (i.e., a storage provider with power) runs F3 in a loop and feeds its input from EC.
 F3 returns a finalized prefix chain to EC, which updates the canonical chain to extend this F3-finalized prefix.
 More precisely, in each loop iteration $i$ (corresponding to the i-th instance of F3):